 Industrial radiography-[An examination of the structure of materials by nondestructive methods, including fluoroscopy, which utilizes radiation producing machines to make radiographic images.]
-A method of non-destructive testing where many types of manufactured components are examined to verify the internal structure and integrity of the specimen.
+An examination of the structure of materials by nondestructive methods, utilizing ionizing radiation to make radiographic images.